cbtham/multum/README.md

 ## Who is this for
 1. Average/advance user that does not want to deal with a lot of router jargons, testing, troubleshooting.
-1. Folks that want to use consumer router - Asus, TP Link (Eww Mikrotik, Ubiquiti).
+1. Folks that want to use consumer router - Asus, TP Link (Eww Mikrotik, Ubiquiti, Zytel).

 ## Myths to debunk
 1. You can get more than 1gbps over wifi - You cant.
 TLDR: Noise, bandwith, antenna limitations.
 Long story: [here](https://www.duckware.com/tech/wifi-in-the-us.html)